richyen/docker-compose-django-react/README.md

 ## Running

 1. `docker-compose build` # You should only have to do this once (or when requirements.txt gets updated)
+  * Alternatively, you can do `docker pull richyen/ismp-backend:latest` and `docker pull richyen/ismp-frontend:latest`
 1. `docker-compose up`
 1. There should now be two servers running:
   - [http://127.0.0.1:8000](http://127.0.0.1:8000) is the Django app